 A. Any such tournament in violation of this rule shall not be considered sanctioned by the Association and the awarding of any advancement berth will not be honored.

 B. Directors in violation of this rule shall be subject to sanction by the Association.

-C. Any exception must be approved by the appropriate Division Vice-President or Executive Vice-President.
+C. Any exception must be approved by the appropriate Executive Vice-President or the Chairman of the National Slow Pitch Committee.